IACR 56th Annual Conference

 MRC Cancer Unit, University of Cambridge, UK

-Sandra and Edward Meyer Professor at the Department of Pathology.
-Director of the Cancer Genome Dynamics Program Perlmutter Cancer Center, New York University School of Medicine
+Associate Director of Basic Sciences, Perlmutter Cancer Center, New York University School of Medicine

 Prof. Bauke Ylstra